kraiz/django-crontab/README.rst

   - default uses the interpreter executable used to `add` the jobs (via 'python manage.py crontab add')

 CRONTAB_COMMAND_PREFIX
-  - something you wanne do or declare before each job gets executed.
-A good point for environment variables.
+  - something you want to do or declare, before each job gets executed.
+A good place for environment variables.
   - default: '' (empty string)
   - example: 'STAGE=production'

 CRONTAB_COMMAND_SUFFIX
-  - something you wanne do after each job was executed.
+  - something you want to do after each job was executed.
   - default: '' (empty string)
   - example: '2>&1'